Small steps out of depression

 Ask for support sooner than the depression tells you to

-Depression often says there is no point reaching out, that nothing will help, that you would just be a burden.
+Depression often says there is no point contacting anyone, that nothing will help, that you would just be a burden.

 That message is part of the illness, not a trustworthy conclusion.
-If things feel stuck, worsening, or too heavy to keep carrying alone, support can help.
+If things feel stuck, worsening, or too much to keep dealing with alone, support often helps.
 Talking to a counsellor, or even just one trusted person, can reduce the isolation that sustains depression and begin to shift the weight of it.

 Counselling for depression does not require you to be in crisis.
 It is available before things become unbearable, and earlier support generally produces better outcomes.